-"In 1917, DAR members contributed over \$19,000 to the Red Cross Fund," Kuebert continued.
-"Members across the country assembled and formed Red Cross Auxiliaries, where they recruited ladies in their communities who taught first aid classes and staffed Red Cross Community rooms knitting and sewing surgical hospital supplies for the wounded.
 They also made 'comfort kits' for the servicemen and clothes for the French and Belgian refugees.
-A DAR member, Jane Delano, founded the American Red Cross Nursing Services, was superintendent of the U.S. Army Nurse Corps, and trained over 8,000 registered nurses for duty.
-When France ran out of chickens in 1917, DAR campaigned to 're-chickenize' France to help mitigate food loss.
+A DAR member, Jane Delano founded the

+American Red Cross Nursing Services, was superintendent of the U. S. Army Nurse Corps, and trained over 8,000 registered nurses for duty.
+When France ran out of chickens in 1917, DAR campaigned to "re-chickenize" France to help mitigate food loss.
 The DAR also collected more than \$130,000 for the support of 3,600 French war orphans requiring food and shelter."

-Kuebert and Vice Regent Carol Jutte then presented the DAR Chapter Wreath in memory of those that served in harm's way and sacrificed their lives in World War I.
+Regent Diane Kuebert and Vice Regent Carol Jutte then presented the DAR chapter wreath in memory of those who served in harm's way and sacrificed their lives in WWI.

-Brunswick Town DAR Registrar Cindy Sellers then proudly showed the attendees a small Bible that had once belonged to her grand uncle, Earl W. Jones.
+Brunswick Town DAR Registrar Cindy Sellers then proudly showed the attendees a small Bible that had once belonged to her grand-uncle, Earl W. Jones.
 It had "Active Duty Testament" on the cloth cover and was published by the New York Bible Society.
-Inside the front cover, with the date June 5, 1917, is a devotional from and signed by Col. Theodore Roosevelt, the eldest son of the President, who later served as a general in World War II

-He states: "The teachings of the New Testament are foreshadowed in Micah's verse," which says to Do Justice, Love Mercy and Walk Humbly with Thy God.
-In Do Justice, he asks soldiers to "fight valiantly against the armies of Germany and Turkey for they represent evil on earth.
-Under Love Mercy, he says, "Treat prisoners well, succor the wounded, treat every woman as if she was your sister, care for the little children, and be tender to the old and helpless."
-He says you will walk humbly "if you study the life and teachings of the Savior.'
+Inside the front cover, with the date June 5, 1917, is a devotional from and signed by Col. Theodore Roosevelt, the eldest son of the president, who later served as a general in WWII.
+He stated, "The teachings of the New Testament are foreshadowed in Micah's verse" which says to "Do Justice, Love Mercy, and Walk Humbly with Thy God."
+In "Do Justice," he asks soldiers to "fight valiantly against the armies of Germany and Turkey" for they represent evil on earth.
+Under "Love Mercy," he says, "Treat prisoners well, succor the wounded, treat every woman as if she was your sister, care for the little children, and be tender to the old and helpless."
+He says you will walk humbly "if you study the life and teachings of the Savior."